The Calvary Christian School Handbook

 At Calvary we will accomplish this purpose by achieving these goals:

 Calvary Christian School is a ministry of Calvary Bible Church, a fundamental, independent, Bible-believing church.
 Because the church practices separation from worldliness and ecumenism, Calvary Christian School does not have an open enrollment policy.
-Each student entering into the middle and high school must be approved by our Administrative Board.
+Each student entering the school must be approved by our Administrative Board.

 As a ministry of Calvary Bible Church, we set standards that are consistent for the families within the ministry.
 We wish to offer a place of refuge and security from the philosophies and deeds of the world.
 We consider it a sacred trust that we hold for these families.
 We extend invitation to those outside our church only as long as they are willing to maintain these standards in word and action.